mongodb-developer/get-started-nodejs/README.md

 ## About

-This project is part of the MongoDB Quickstart code examples.
-Please see [quickstart-readme](https://github.com/mongodb-developer/quickstart-readme) for more information.
+This project is part of the MongoDB Get-Started code examples.
+Please see [get-started-readme](https://github.com/mongodb-developer/get-started-readme) for more information.